-23. Is there a filing fee?
+21. Is there a filing fee?
+If so, please specify the amount in local currency.

 The latest amendment also increased the filing fee with the BWB from EUR 1,500.00 to EUR 3,500.00 with immediate effect regardless of the size of the transaction or the turnover of the parties to the concentration.
 In the notification, the payment has to be proven.